 3. In my writing

 Writing is a supernatural experience for me.
-It does the same thing for me as reading, but in a different way: it takes me out of my own head and into my imagination.
+It does the same thing for me that reading does: it takes me out of my own head and into my imagination.
 I’m not paying an overt amount of attention to my sentence structure or my punctuation or my “theme” most of the time.
 I’m just creating.
 And make no mistake, it’s an actual place as much as it is a process.

 With my daughter.
 With my husband.
 Holding them close to me.